What is the biggest hurdle for AI innovation?

 The shortage of available AI training data is a huge blocker in AI innovation today, leaving some AI researchers and companies frustrated.
 We don’t have enough AI training data because companies often underestimate the amount of data they need, and the time it takes to collect that data.
 The few companies invested in data collection often refuse to make their data public, usually due to privacy concerns or fear of losing an advantage to their competitors.

 Data scientists have worked hard to build task-specific AI algorithms, such as autonomous vehicles and machine translation.
 At the current stage of AI innovation, most data scientists have not seriously considered versatile AI models that can be used across different industries and end-uses.
 Even the task-specific AI models that we have now are still in their beginning stages, and users are often unsatisfied with them.
+Below we take a closer look at a few examples.

 AI training data for autonomous vehicles